Institute for Social Concerns awards community impact grants for the fall 2021 semester

 November 2, 2021

-The Center for Social Concerns has selected Community Impact Grant recipients for the Fall 2021 semester.
+The Institute for Social Concerns has selected Community Impact Grant recipients for the Fall 2021 semester.
 Grants are awarded to faculty and students doing community-engaged work that advances human dignity, solidarity, and the common good, values central to Catholic social tradition and the center’s mission.
 The grants were awarded based upon a proposal submission and selection process and are part of the center’s continuing effort to support collaboration between campus and community partners for social justice impact.

 Mary Ann McDowell, professor of biological sciences, Department of Biological Sciences and Eck Institute of Global Health, Jennifer Robichaud, associate teaching professor of Biological Sciences and director of undergraduate studies, Sam Rund, research assistant professor, Center for Research Computing, and Michelle Huang, graduate student in the integrated biomedical sciences program were awarded $4,500 for “Vector Surveillance Collaboration between University of Notre Dame and St. Joseph County Health Department.”
 The project will expand the already successful pilot program of trapping, counting, and identifying mosquitoes trapped at Spicer Lake Nature Preserve for testing for West Nile Virus and Eastern Equine Encephalitis Virus.
 The program will expand to include additional trapping localities and will involve tick collection, identification, and testing for the bacteria that causes Lyme Disease and Human Monocytic Ehrlichiosis.